In times of plummeting mercury12th November 2009

-The trouble with all this tinkering with old photos and is that it consumes free time like it’s going out of fashion so a short session can gobble time that was set aside for other things.
+The trouble with all this tinkering with old photos and is that it consumes spare time like it’s going out of fashion, so a short session can gobble time that was set aside for other things.
 That’s what happened to me on Sunday but it has its benefits too.
 Looking at those old photos reminds you of places where you haven’t been for a while.
-For instance, I now think of that photo of Loch Etive as an less than sharp specimen and wonder about a return visit.
-In the past, I have played with the idea of a two day walk from Taynuilt to Glen Coe or vice versa with an overnight stopover at a bothy.
-Nothing has come of it so far but the idea of revisiting Loch Etive and passing along Glen Etive for the first time makes the notion attractive.
+For instance, I now think of that photo of Loch Etive as a less than sharp specimen and wonder about a return visit.
+In the past, I have played with the idea of a two-day walk from Taynuilt to Glen Coe or vice versa with an overnight stopover at a bothy.
+Nothing has come of it so far, but the idea of revisiting Loch Etive and passing along Glen Etive for the first time makes the notion attractive.
 If the weather was to play ball, then it would be even better.